Joonas Donskoi: Oulun Kärpät (2007–2015)

-Donskoi started playing junior hockey at the age of five with the Finnish minor team Teräs-Kieko in his hometown of Raahe.
+Donskoi started playing junior hockey at the age of five with the team Teräs-Kieko in his hometown of Raahe.
 He moved to Oulu at the age of 15 and joined Oulun Kärpät's SM-sarja team for the 2007–08 season.

 In April 2009, a 17-year-old Donskoi signed a three-year SM-Liiga contract with Kärpät.
-He made his Liiga debut on 11 September 2009, away against Kiekko-Espoo.
+He made his Liiga debut during the 2009–10 season, on 11 September 2009, away against Kiekko-Espoo.
 Donskoi scored his first Liiga goal in his third game on 19 September 2009, against Jokerit.
 In November 2009, he injured his knee during practice and was out of action for a month.
 In the season, Donskoi played 18 regular season games with two goals and two assists for four points.
 Donskoi played the rest of the season in the SM-sarja, where he won the championship in the spring of 2010.